Todd Monken: Baltimore Ravens

-On February 14, 2023, the Baltimore Ravens announced Monken as their offensive coordinator after the departure of Greg Roman.
+On February 14, 2023, the Baltimore Ravens hired Monken as their offensive coordinator after the departure of Greg Roman.

-In his first season as Baltimore's OC, the Ravens went 13–4 and achieved the AFC's top seed in the 2023-24 NFL playoffs.
+In his first season as Baltimore's offensive coordinator, the Ravens went 13–4 and achieved the AFC's top seed in the 2023-24 NFL playoffs.
 However, the Ravens eventually lost to the Kansas City Chiefs by a final score of 17–10 in the AFC Championship Game.
 Monken was widely criticized by NFL fans and analysts for abandoning the team's top-ranked rushing attack during the team's season-ending loss to Kansas City.

 On January 27, 2025, the Ravens signed Monken to a contract extension.

+Cleveland Browns (second stint)

+On January 28, 2026, Monken was hired as the head coach of the Cleveland Browns.